metrorailings/OwlBlog/content/posts/week-14-insights.md

 The Chargers and their soft zones are truly special in the worst sense of the word.

 Keenan Allen is a security blanket for Justin Herbert.

+It honestly seems Justin Herbert and the offense function better on improvised than on designed plays (namely screens).
+Then again, maybe these screens weren't expected to succeed given the way the secondary was organized on the two screens that failed late in the third quarter.